pierreveron/cv-assistant/README.md

 ## How to Use

-1. Visit the application at [https://mistralai-chat-app.vercel.app](https://mistralai-chat-app.vercel.app)
+1. Visit the application at [https://pierreveron-cv-assistant.vercel.app/](https://pierreveron-cv-assistant.vercel.app/)

 2. On the sidebar, you'll see an input field for the Mistral API key.
 Enter your Mistral API key here and click "Save".
+It will be stored in the browser's local storage.

 3. Once the API key is saved, you can start a new conversation by typing your question in the chat input at the bottom of the screen.